Sumit-ops357/She_Foundation_Assignment/README.md

-# She Foundation - Women Empowerment Platform
+# She Foundation - Internportal

 A modern, responsive web application built for She Foundation, an NGO dedicated to uplifting and empowering underprivileged women.
 This platform features a beautiful glass morphism design with dummy authentication and comprehensive dashboard functionality.